 Skin biopsy in mycosis fungoides; several Pautrier’s microabscesses are apparent.
 H&E stain, ×60 objective.

 By definition, circulating Sézary cells (Figures 18.4, 18.5, 18.6) are required for the diagnosis of SS.
-Suggested minimum diagnostic criteria of the International ...
+Suggested minimum diagnostic criteria of the International Society for Cutaneous Lymphomas are one ...